Table of Contents

 Resistance Welding: Relies on the application of pressure and passing current through the metal pieces to generate heat.

-Laser Beam Welding: Employs a concentrated laser beam as the heat source.
+Laser Beam Welding: Employs a highly concentrated laser beam as the heat source.

 TIG (Tungsten Inert Gas) Welding: Uses a non-consumable tungsten electrode and an inert gas shield.